http4k/http4k/src/docs/blog/meet_http4k/index.md

 * [**http4k**](https://github.com/http4k/http4k) is immutable.
 It relies on an immutable HTTP model, which makes it a snap to test and debug.
 * [**http4k**](https://github.com/http4k/http4k) is symmetric.
 It supports remote calls as a first-class concern, and the remote HTTP model is identical to the incoming HTTP model.
 * [**http4k**](https://github.com/http4k/http4k) is typesafe.
 Say goodbye to all your validation and marshalling boilerplate and hello to automatic request validation and data class-based contracts for HTTP bodies using the Lens API.
 * [**http4k**](https://github.com/http4k/http4k) is serverless.
 Or rather - server independent.
-Test an app out of container and then deploy it into any supported container - including AWS Lambda.
+Test an app out of container and then deploy it into any supported local container with 1 LOC - or as a function into AWS Lambda.

 ### Oh god, not another framework!
 Why does this even exist?!?
 Firstly - we don't consider [**http4k**](https://github.com/http4k/http4k) to be a framework - it's a set of libraries providing a functional toolkit to serve and consume HTTP services, focusing on simple, consistent, and testable APIs.
 Hence, whilst it does provide support for various APIs *relevant to serving and consuming HTTP*, it does not provide every integration under the sun - merely simple points to allow those integrations to be hooked in.